melisale17/beautiful-data-/README.md

 ### Prerequisites

-%n: Import websocket
+Import websocket
-%n: Import ssl
+Import ssl
-%n: Import json
+Import json

 Subscribe to EMOTIVPRO software
 Have the EMOTIV EPOC or Insight